-No matter if your New Year's Eve gathering is large or small, you deserve delicious desserts and drinks.
-From chocolate cakes to creamy cheesecake, you'll find a dessert to serve.
-Plus, here are a few recommendations for New Year's Eve drinks.
+No matter if your New Year's Eve gathering is large or small, you deserve delicious desserts and drinks to celebrate.
+From chocolate cakes to creamy cheesecake, you'll find a New Year's Eve dessert to serve, along with drinks to usher in the New Year.

 New Year's Eve is a time to indulge with elegance.
 Fancy dress, fancy desserts, fancy drinks all help to make the evening special.